Afghanistan turns disused NATO camp into drug treatment base

 In May, a U.S.-funded report said around 1.9 million to 2.4 million Afghan adults may be drug users, from among a population of about 30 million, with drugs found in more than 30 percent of homes.

-To counter this situation, the country has just 123 treatment centers, sufficient to treat just over 10 percent of opium and heroin users.
-But even addicts who go through the centers often fall back into drug use.
+To counter this situation, the country has just 123 treatment centres, sufficient to treat just over 10 percent of opium and heroin users.
+But even addicts who go through the centres often fall back into drug use.

-“I have received five rounds of treatment already, but am still using,” said Sayed Dawod, one of the addicts at the new center.
+“I have received five rounds of treatment already, but am still using,” said Sayed Dawod, one of the addicts at the new centre.
 “There is no proper treatment in Afghanistan.”

 Ministers say they are aware of the threat from the drug problem, not just to public health but also how it feeds endemic corruption in the government, from police officials on up.

-Feroz was himself attacked on Sunday by a dealer who tried to stab him with an infected needle during an operation to collect addicts and take them to the new center for treatment.
+Feroz was himself attacked on Sunday by a dealer who tried to stab him with an infected needle during an operation to collect addicts and take them to the new centre for treatment.

 But officials have only limited ability to curb a billion-dollar industry protected by powerful regional interests and controlled in part by warlords and Taliban militants who use the proceeds to fund their insurgency.